 Hello and welcome to the Castle JCR!
 The JCR (short for Junior Common Room) is the name for the undergraduate body within college, but is so much more than just that – it does a huge amount for its members and contributes a great deal to the unique Durham University experience.
 It’s sort of like a students’ union, but only for undergraduates at Castle!

-Everyone who gets their grades to come to Durham for an undergraduate degree automatically becomes a member of the JCR at their college, so you don’t have to do anything.
-You can opt out in your first week if you want to, but Freshers’ Week will undoubtedly demonstrate the benefits of being in the JCR, and soon you’ll love it as much as the second, third and fourth years all do!
-In the meantime, you can follow us on Twitter (@castlejcr) or like our Facebook page (University College JCR, Durham) to stay updated!
+Everyone who gets their grades to come to Durham for an undergraduate degree is welcomed and encouraged to become a member of the JCR at their college.
+All freshers are automatically ‘opted-in’ when they arrive in Durham and must actively ‘opt-out’ if they do not wish to use this service.
+More information on the JCR levy can be found here.
+We cannot emphasise enough the benefits of being in the JCR, and we are that sure soon you’ll love it as much as the second, third and fourth years all do!
+In the meantime, you can follow us on Twitter (@castlejcr), Instagram (@castlejcr) and like our Facebook page (University College JCR, Durham) to stay updated.